 Mathematics is a human activity; as such it is always changing and always exciting.
 It has a rich history and strong personalities.
 It is certainly a subject where we continuously learn more by re-examining what was done in the past.
 We are often looking for another perspective to deepen our understanding.
 I sincerely hope that you enjoy this article, partly on the Witt Cancellation Theorem, and partly a survey article, but also a tribute to many great mathematical personalities responsible for the birth of the algebraic theory of quadratic forms.
 We thank and honor a few of the founders, including Ernst Witt, Emmy Noether, and Leonard Dickson.
 We also celebrate the 75th birthday of a pioneering paper of Witt with a brief overview of recent spectacular work which is still building on his original creation of the the algebraic theory of quadratic forms.

-The slides for my talk, “Vertex-magic Graphs,” given during the spring meeting of the Northeastern section of the Mathematical Association of America on June 11, 2011, can be found here.
-These slides have also been placed on the selected preprints page, found under the “publications” tab on the menu.
+A few preprints, including the slides for my talk, “Vertex-magic Graphs,” (given during the spring meeting of the Northeastern section of the Mathematical Association of America on June 11, 2011), have been placed on the selected preprints page.

 Click here for updates on our top performances in the Putnam competition!

 Please check out the rest of the site and feel free to provide comment for the posts.